Rose Marie McCoy: Death

 McCoy died at the age of 92 at Carle Foundation Hospital in Urbana, Illinois, on January 20, 2015.

 Honors

 McCoy was honored by Community Works NYC in their 2008 exhibition and concert series "Ladies Singing the Blues".
 McCoy received a five-minute standing ovation during the award ceremony at the Cathedral Church of St. John the Divine in New York City for her contribution to music.
 To the delight of the audience, "It's gonna work out fine" was played as she was escorted to the stage.

 In 2017, McCoy was inducted into the Arkansas Black Hall of Fame.

+In 2022, McCoy was inducted into the Women Songwriters Hall of Fame.

+In 2024, McCoy was inducted into the National Rhythm & Blues Hall of Fame.